We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 Family Court proceedings

 The Court prefers not to order sole parental responsibility.
-It must be satisfied there are reasonable grounds to do so.
-The Court believes that children benefit from a meaningful relationship with both parents.
+It must be satisfied that there are reasonable grounds to do so.
+The Court generally believes that children benefit from a meaningful relationship with both parents.
 However, this is only appropriate if it’s safe.
 The primary considerations made by the Court when determining if shared responsibility is appropriate are:

 Any history of family violence, abuse or neglect of the child.